amarula/dyndesign/docs/class_builder.md

 - *Any class and instance attribute of the Base class (such as THRESHOLD) can be provided as well to the conditional function using the name matching rule with the Base attributes.*
-- *When using class configurators, the Conditional Options must be defined using `dynconfig.set_configuration`.*
+- *When using class Configurators, the Conditional Options must be defined using `dynconfig.set_configuration`.*

 ## Safe Communication with Dependent Classes